Property Registration In Bangalore – Flat Registration In Bangalore

 Transfer: The registration fee also depends on if the property is either transferred to you by an unrelated person/non-family member or by a family member as a ‘Gift’.
 It is higher for the former as compared to the latter.

-Documents Need for Flat Registration process In Bangalore
+Documents Required for Flat Registration In Bangalore

-Documents Need for Khata Registration process In Bangalore
+Documents Required for Khata Registration In Bangalore

-Documents Need for Property Registration process In Bangalore
+Documents Required for Property Registration In Bangalore

 Since buying and registering a plot or property is a legal process under state government, there a few documents that are needed to be submitted for the validity of the transaction